TracerBench/tracerbench/README.md

 endTrace();
 ```

 In the example above we would mark right after we render the app and then call an `endTrace` function that ensures that we schedule a micro-task after paint that transitions to a blank page.
-Internally Chrome-Tracing will see this as the cue to start a new sample.
+Internally browsalyzer will see this as the cue to start a new sample.

-## Extending Benchmarks
-TODO